 Contrary to the information obtained from the women (and other community leaders) the representative from the Chief’s office stated that abuse is more common outside of the family, and that it is common to receive reports of abuse.
 However, the officer representing the APS (Administration Police Service) in Kibera responded that they do not receive many reports of abuse, but reports they do receive show that abuse is much more common within the family.

 According to the APS, reports of domestic abuse are commonly referred to the Chief’s office or the Social Department, unless there is extreme bodily harm and then the woman would be sent to another police station outside of Kibera.
 However, the Chief’s office reports that they normally send cases of domestic abuse to the police or to the Children’s Department.
-Another officer who spoke anonymously said that the office (APS) actually doesn’t get many cases of abuse nowadays, but if they do they refer them to the Courts.—people usually handle their cases with the Children’s Department.
+Another officer who spoke anonymously said that the office (APS) actually doesn’t get many cases of abuse nowadays, but if they do they refer them to the Courts —people usually handle their cases with the Children’s Department.

 Both offices emphasized the importance of not breaking up the family regardless of the abuse which was taking place saying, “For the husband we must handle with great care because that can break a family.
 You can reconcile them and keep the family” (John Macharia, APS).
 Similar comments were made from the Chief’s office—“We cannot separate the family” (Dancan Odhiambo, Chief’s Office).
 These comments are supported by those of the women as well who emphasized the difficulty in reporting their husbands and seeing any justice in their cases.